edcarp/python-intermediate-esces/_episodes/08-geopandas.md

 > Scottish data came from the Scottish Government ([https://data.spatialhub.scot/dataset/local_authority_boundaries-is/resource/d24c5735-0f1c-4819-a6bd-dbfeb93bd8e4](https://data.spatialhub.scot/dataset/local_authority_boundaries-is/resource/d24c5735-0f1c-4819-a6bd-dbfeb93bd8e4))
 {: .callout}

-We can then plot the location of the buoys, and save the figure as we saw earlier
+We can then plot the location of the buoys, and save the figure as we saw earlier.
+Although we could use the same technique as in the previous example (where we set the map as the axis and plotted the buoy positions on this object), here we're showing we can also use Matplotlib subplots.
+This will allow us more control over the subsequent plot.
+However, subplots aren't suppoorted directly via Pandas or Geopandas, so we now need to import Matplotlib

 ~~~
+import matplotlib.pyplot as plt

 fig, ax = plt.subplots()
 north_atlantic.plot(ax=ax)
 buoys_geo.plot(ax=ax, color="red")